schrodinger/fep-restraints/README.md

 ## Acknowledgements

 This repo includes a modified version of membrane_cms2fep.py.
-The script add_sigma_restraints.py repurposes code to add restraints to msj files by Mikolai Fajer.
+The script add_sigma_restraints.py uses code to add restraints to msj files by Mikolai Fajer.
 The analysis workflow uses functions from PENSA (M. Voegele, MIT license).

 ## Project Status